fruether/MyProject/folder/README.md

 Here, `^` marks the beginning of the string, `$` marks the end of the string, and `\` escapes a metasymbol (because `.` is metasymbol for any character).
 The regular expression is enclosed by `#...#` thereby expressing unambiguously that regular expression matching as opposed to literal name matching is to be applied.

-The `.jar` file for ANTLR is by no means the only way how files could be associated with `ANTLR`.
+The `.jar` file for ANTLR is by no means the only way how files can be associated with `ANTLR`.
 In general, `technologies` deal with various kinds of files:

 * input
 * output